andreasvc/dutchcoref/README.md

 			:html: interactive HTML visualization with coreference and dialogue information.

-Instead of giving a directory, can use one of the following presets:
+Instead of specifying a directory and gold file, can use the following presets:
 	--clindev     run on CLIN26 shared task development data --semeval     run on SemEval 2010 development data --test        run tests